 Music is an essential part of the Christian’s faith and worship.
 Christians should act diligently to make melody in worship and in edification as Jesus would have true worshipers to do.

 How does the Greek Old Testament use the Greek word psallo?
-In the Old Testament, the act of psallo generally means to “make melody” or to “make music”, which can refer to playing instruments alone (1 Sam 16:16ff), praise by lips (Psa 71:23), by words (2 Sam.
-23:1), by singing (1 Chr 6:31–33, 9:33, 2 Chr 20:21), or both singing and instruments (2 Chr 5:13, 15:16, 27, 2 Chr 5:12, 29:28).
+In the Old Testament, the act of psallo generally means to “make melody” or to “make music,” which can refer to playing instruments alone (1 Sam 16:16ff), by singing only by words and the lips (2 Sam 23:1; 1 Chr 6:31–33; 9:33; 2 Chr 20:21; Ps 71:23), or both singing and instruments (2 Chr 5:13; 15:16, 27; 2 Chr 5:12; 29:28).
 In the Old Testament, the word psallo neither meant nor necessitated musical instruments.
 Psallo may or may not have included musical instruments.

 How does the New Testament use the word psallo?
-In the New Testament, the word psallo does not infer instruments any more than the English reference to “making melody” implies instruments.
 The New Testament defines psallo as singing.
 Romans 15:6–9 described psallo by glorifying God with one mouth.
 This is how Christians worship by psalm.
 First Corinthians 14:15 teaches that psallo is to make melody with understandable words (1 Cor 14:9–15).
-Ephesians 5:19 instructs all Christian how to psallo by speaking to one another.
-The Spirit’s revelation in the New Testament teaches only singing for good reasons.
+Ephesians 5:19 instructs all Christians how to psallo by speaking to one another.
+In the New Testament, the word psallo does not infer to musical instruments any more than the English reference to “making melody” implies instruments.
+The New Testament teaches only singing for good reasons.
 The words are what are important.
 Understandable words make the worship.
 The fruit of the lips make praise (Heb 13:15), and Christians can no more change the fruit of our lips in praise as they can change the fruit of the grapevine in the Lord’s Supper (Matt 26:29).

-The Book of Psalms are not an authority for New Testament praise and worship than the references to offering animal sacrifices in the Psalms show Christian worship (Psa 20:3, 27:6, 50:5, 8, 51:19, 54:6, 66:13, 15, 96:8, 107:22, 116:17, 118:26–27).
+The Book of Psalms is not an authority for New Testament praise and worship as the references to offering animal sacrifices in the Psalms do not show Christian worship (Ps 20:3; 27:6; 50:5, 8; 51:19; 54:6; 66:13, 15; 96:8; 107:22; 116:17; 118:26–27).
 Why worship with musical instruments and not with animal sacrifices of thanksgiving?
-Our sacrifices have changed to become spiritual (1 Pet 2:5, Heb 13:15–16).
-The references to Old Testament worship in the Book of Revelation include altars, incense, and harps, and these Old Testament forms were symbolic of the spiritual forms of worship in the New Testament (Rev 5:8; 14:2; 15:2).
+Christian sacrifices have changed to become spiritual (1 Pet 2:5, Heb 13:15–16).
+The references to Old Testament worship in the Book of Revelation include altars, incense, and harps, and these Old Testament forms are symbolic of the spiritual forms of worship in the New Testament (Rev 5:8; 14:2; 15:2).

 Believers cannot change any of Christ’s words.
-Again, consider this truth: if Christians cannot change the fruit of the grapevine in the Lord’s Supper (Matt 26:29), how could they consider changing praise instructed for Christ, which is the fruit of the lips (Heb 13:15)?
+Again, the believer must recognize this truth: if Christians cannot change the fruit of the grapevine in the Lord’s Supper (Matt 26:29), how could they consider changing praise instructed for Christ, which is the fruit of the lips (Heb 13:15)?